johnpeck/tcladu/README.markdown

 ...showing the path I expected.
 This step is more important if you build the package yourself, as you might have intermediate builds around with the same version number.
+See the references below for more information about **package ifneeded**.

 ## Command reference ##